Delta Hotels: Beyond BC

 In 1975, Delta entered the Toronto market.
 By 1980, the six BC properties matched the six out of province.
 By 1985, there were four in BC, four in Ontario, and five across four other provinces.
 The owners, Canadian Imperial Bank of Commerce, Great-West Lifeco, and Bill Pattison, sold the chain to the Realstar Group of Toronto in 1988.
 A decade later, Realstar, and partner Lai Sun Group, resold to Canadian Pacific Hotels (CP Hotels).
-During the 1990s, Delta operated a single US hotel, the Delta Court of Flags Hotel in Orlando, Florida.
+During the 1990s, Delta operated a single U.S. hotel: the Delta Court of Flags Hotel in Orlando, Florida.

 In 1999, after CP Hotels acquired the Fairmont brand, six CP properties rebranded to supplement the existing 24 Delta ones, and the Delta chain became a wholly owned subsidiary of CP Hotel's two-thirds-owned Fairmont Hotels and Resorts.
-In terms of classification, Fairmont was four star and Delta three star.
+In terms of classification, Fairmont was four-star and Delta was a three-star.
 After British Columbia Investment Management Corporation (BCI) acquired Delta in 2007, the brand flourished, and by 2013 the portfolio comprised 40 properties, of which 31 were managed (10 having the real estate owned), and nine were franchised.